 - Upholding a core American tradition.

-It’s a very unique sport, and one that can give a lot of benefits for those that start.
+It’s a unique sport, and one that can give a lot of benefits for those that start.
 Plus, we can’t forget it’s great for practicing your gun rights and getting in some target training.
 Along with the live fires when you’re actually out in the field.

-If you’re new to the sport and wondering how you get started, there all two great resources you should check out:
+If you’re new to the sport and wondering how you get started, there are two great resources you should check out: